-Foreigners looking to do business with Brazil should gain insight into its business customs.
-Understanding the business environment, language and culture is a good starting point.
-Additionally, knowing how to negotiate a deal and being aware of its legal system will help.
+Foreigners looking to do business in Brazil should understand its business environment, language and culture.
+Learning about how to negotiate a deal and becoming aware of its legal system will also help.

 Business environment